 How to Taste Wine Like A Pro

-To taste wine like a pro, you need to be knowledgeable and careful when judging.
+To taste wine like a pro, you need to be knowledgeable and careful when tasting.
 To describe and treat it as a quick and superficial pleasure would insult all winemakers’ long-standing care and passion worldwide.

-Prepare before the tasting
+Prepare Before the Tasting

-Taste like a Pro
+Taste Like a Pro

 Try as many wines as you can in a vertical and horizontal tasting.
 Vertical tasting means all the wines are from one grape in different years of production, and you taste them from oldest to youngest.
 Horizontal tasting means we taste wines from the same grape and the same year of production but from different wineries.
 Both methods of tasting train our memories and our senses.

-Look at the wine
+Look at the Wine

 Numerous shades of rosé and white wine, as well as red wine, can be identified.
 Golden yellow, light brown, pink, salmon, cherry red, and violet are just a few colors that can appear in the glass.
 During a leisurely inspection, the eye also recognizes mixtures and colored highlights.
 The taster will find some options for the discovered colors in the tasting note and enough space for very personal remarks and impressions.

-The texture emerges on the palate
+The Texture Emerges on the Palate

 After the eye and nose thoroughly explore the wine, it is time to turn to the palate.
 The knowledge gained will serve as the foundation for future discoveries.
 To get a sense of the wine’s texture, swirl it briefly and then keep it in your mouth.
-As we keep the wine in our mouth, we try carefully to breathe, and usually, that makes sounds for some people- it is funny, but for experts is an important part of connecting aromas and flavors as one symphony.

 A wine’s texture is an exciting field that develops away from individual aromas and nuances.
 Individual notes initially remain in the background because this is about recognizing the character and structure.
-As a result, white wine can feel very light, crisp, and fresh on the palate, whereas red wine has massive fleshiness.

 The structural texture then indicates to the connoisseur how balanced the wine is, which grape varieties were used, and gives indications of a region’s and the respective winery’s individual style.
 It is thus prudent to proceed cautiously and leisurely here as well.
-The tasting note will inspire the connoisseur when recording their impressions of the structure.
+The tasting notes will inspire the connoisseur when recording their impressions of the structure.

 See more articles here